 deepracer@amss-hd4i:/opt/aws/deepracer$ rostopic info /rl_results Type: inference_pkg/InferResultsArray Publishers: None Subscribers: * /navigation_node (http://amss-hd4i:38873/)

-This tells us the type is actually
+The output tells us that the type is

 If you want to know more about the message, you can use